 Small Groups are about sharing life and being connected to a community of faith.
 If you are not in a small group. you’re not getting the most of what Jesus has in store for you.

-During this National Health Crisis, we are challenging our classes to connect each week to discuss the pastor’s message from Sunday.
-Scott has prepared a lot of discussion questions for Ken’s message from last Sunday.
+On Wednesday evenings, we are challenging our classes to connect each week to discuss the pastor’s message from Sunday.
+Scott has prepared a lot of discussion questions from the message from last Sunday. [ Get the Group Questions Here ]

 We can still keep up with each other even though we are apart.
 Our first value as a church is COMMUNITY, so let’s embrace it in a new way during this difficult time in the life of our country and commonwealth and city.

 So, how can you find a small group and get connected?

 Check out these groups below: Christian community is so vitally important.